 As a modern solution that meets industry standards, Learn Ultra will allow Drake to meet all these criteria.

-With the Learn Ultra Base Navigation (UBN) update, the landing page for Learn Ultra will undergo a major change.
-System navigation will be accessible on multiple devices and the clean and contemporary look and feel is much more user-friendly.
+In August 2020, the Learn Ultra Base Navigation (UBN) update dramatically changed the landing page for Learn Ultra.
+Learn Ultra is now fully responsive, ensuring a better experience on mobile devices and tablets.
+Additionally, the clean and contemporary look and feel is much more user-friendly.
 Learn more at Getting Started with Ultra Base Navigation in Learn Ultra (How-to).